lyccrius/blog.lyccri.us/course.md

 ---
-layout: page
+layout: archive
-title: "Course"
+which_category: course
+title: All posts of category 'essay'
 ---

-{%-include course_item.html collection=site.data.course.entries-%}